 What do you put in your print marketing kit?
 The short answer is anything that gives you a competitive advantage.
-Your budget and what phase of business you’re in will determine exactly how much to include.
+Your small business budget and what phase of business you’re in will determine exactly how much to include.

 Another option is to purchase printed “shells.”
 These preprinted stationery items allow you to get bulk discounts without including information that will eventually become outdated.
 The printer creates the shell, and then you can use it in your own printer to add the information you need when you need it.

 For digital marketing, you can create one large PDF and email it to potential clients.

 Here’s a detailed description of what to add to your marketing packet:

 Presentation Folder (or Something to Keep Everything Together)